taj-ny/kwin-gestures/src/libgestures/README.md

 # libgestures
-libgestures is a library for recognizing and handling gestures.
+C++ static library for gesture recognition and handling.